swetangkrishna/PRISM_-Paper-Retrieval-Integration-Scoring-Machine-/readme.md

-# Create a downloadable text file with the complete README content (Overview -> Summary)
 content = """# 🧩 Research Paper Retrieval & Analysis Pipeline

 This repository provides an automated end-to-end pipeline for retrieving, ranking, combining, and visualizing research papers based on predefined keywords.